nodesman/systemofmind/book/part_2/11_the_gallery_of_archetypes.md

 ---
-title: Chapter 11: The Gallery of Archetypes (A Tour of the Frontier)
+title: "Chapter 11: The Gallery of Archetypes"
-parent: Part II The Gauntlet
+parent: "Part II The Gauntlet"
-nav_order: 4
+nav_order: 11
 ---
 # Chapter 11: The Gallery of Archetypes (A Tour of the Frontier)

 ## The Archetypes are Illustrations, Not Categories